goon034/ethereum-org/views/content/token.md

 And then you just need to add these two lines inside the "transfer" function:

-        /* Notifiy anyone listening that this transfer took place */ Transfer(msg.sender, _to, _value);
+        /* Notify anyone listening that this transfer took place */ Transfer(msg.sender, _to, _value);

 And now your token is ready!